 The important thing while migrating is to preserve the relationship between the different types of posts.
 This is where things can go wrong.
 Conflict arises when there is a dependency between different data using post IDs.
 So, for example, an order that is being imported is associated with a product using the product ID (post ID).
 When imported, if there is another product with the same ID in the new site there will arise a conflict.
 This will cause the order to be linked to the wrong product.

-This can create break the relation between the posts and can cause the wrong data being associated with each other.
-When that happens, it can lead to a lot of mess and you would need to then do all the fixes manually.
-This will lead you to spend a lot of time and effort than you saved.
+This can break the relationship between the posts and can cause the wrong data being associated with each other.
+When that happens, it can lead to a lot of mess and you would need to do all the fixes manually.
+This will lead you to spend more time and effort than you saved.

 How to Migrate?